 Treasuring the connection with all those who have been Christians in the Church over the centuries is why I'm comfortable about using ancient prayers or creeds and hymns at times in church.
 But they shouldn't, to my mind, dominate and leave no room for saying and doing things in today's ways as well.
 That's a problem in Church services.
-It is like having the cross without the cross bar.
+It is scape of history in the shape of a like having the cross without the cross bar.
 Some use only traditional sources.
-That can be fine for those who are in the in-group.
-But I think too many churches have got stuck with only one kind of tradition in words and in music.
-They don't seem to realise that they are giving people the message that what they are about can't really be celebrated or lived in today's world.
-Museums can be inspiring and nostalgia is not to be despised, but Churches which stay in that mode are missing something vital.
+That can be fine for those who are in the ingroup.
+But I think too many churches have got stuck with what they are about can't really be celebrated or lived in today's pointing it out or using it in some world.
+Museums can be inspiring and nostalgia is not to be despised, but Churches which stay and cultures of today's world.
+We in that mode are missing something vital.
 At worst they are engaging in a form of community depression and need help.